vishvAsa/kalpAntaram/kANe/v4/5/General_Index.md

 502 Nandana, park of Indra 166 Nanda-pandita, commentator of

-Şadasīti 268 Nandipurana 343 Nandiśraddha, same as Vrddhisraddha
+Ṣadasīti 268 Nandipurana 343 Nandiśraddha, same as Vrddhisraddha

 527; procedure of 528 Nandā tithis are 1st, 6th and 11th, 373 Narada, smrti of 19, 31, 66, 67, 70,